vunt199802/ag3-mini-trust-engine/README.md

 ## 🌟 Overview

 AG3 Mini Trust Engine is an intelligent web application that matches homeowners with the perfect contractors based on their preferences, project requirements, and trust scoring algorithms.
-Powered by OpenAI's GPT-4o mini, it provides personalized recommendations with detailed trust scores and reasoning.
+Powered by OpenAI's GPT-4o mini, it provides personalized recommendations with detailed trust scores and reasoning..

 ### ✨ Key Features